timotheejulien/bloc-notes/_posts/2025-01-15-button-design-best-practices.md

 layout: post
 title: "Designing for action: Best practices for effective buttons"
 link: https://balsamiq.com/learn/articles/button-design-best-practices/
-author: ""
+author: "Billy Carlson"
-published_date: ""
+published_date: "Date N/A"
 description: "Buttons are designed for users to take action on a page or a screen.
 Follow these 13 tips about styles, placement, and wording to create better user interfaces."
-language: ""
+language: "en"
 categories: "Liens"
 tags: "design ui ux"
 og-tags: "design ui ux"